Contracts Guide

 type: non_empty_file

-source: .wave/output/result.mdNo additional configuration fields are required beyond type and source.
+source: .agents/output/result.mdNo additional configuration fields are required beyond type and source.

 LLM Judge